Access4all/adg/pages/knowledge/aria/good-practices/README.md

 # Good ARIA practices

+**There are a few ARIA features that truly fill some gaps HTML doesn't provide a solution for.
+Working pretty reliably in modern browsers and screen readers, the following techniques can be recommended as safe to use.**

-# Standalone ARIA attributes
+## Standalone ARIA attributes

 The following `aria-*` attributes can be used on most HTML elements.
 No `role` attribute is needed.

-## Labelling elements
+### Labelling elements

 To label an element, `aria-label` and `aria-labelledby` can be used.